Nelwin02/capstone_api/README.md

 - Ensure an internet connection for accurate weather updates.
 - This project is for demonstration purposes and may require adjustments for production use.

+## Credits
+- We would like to credits the owner of the logo "weather.jpg".